maverick0o0/gecko/docs/firefox-installation.md

    These environment variables are read automatically by the signing script.
 If you already use the legacy names `AMO_JWT_ISSUER` and `AMO_JWT_SECRET`, the script accepts those as well.

+Skip this step entirely if you prefer to upload the bundle through the AMO website.

 > 💡 Tip: If you frequently sign builds, consider storing the variables in a `.env` file and loading them with a tool such as [`direnv`](https://direnv.net/) or your shell profile.

 ## Step 3 – Build the Firefox bundle